ministryofjustice/tech-docs-github-pages-publisher/README.md

 The [govuk_tech_docs](https://rubygems.org/gems/govuk_tech_docs) gem is within the Gemfile.

 Either dependabot will automatically update the gem or a new PR with the gem updated is required.

-## TODO

-Delete the gem-patches folder and associated code in other files in release v1.6.